 Neural networks are also being used in modern-day solutions, which will allow for decisions to be made about scoring more organically.
 Neural networks allow for the solution to more intelligently catalog data from various sources at the same time.

-This isn’t a technology that a contact center can afford to ignore; there are just too many advancements being made that will be integral for increasing output and reducing average handle times.
+This isn’t a technology that a contact center can afford to ignore; there are just too many advancements being made that will be integral for increasing output and reducing average handle times in today’s call center software.
 Could you get by with traditional lead scoring?
 Sure, but wouldn’t you want a solution that can evaluate thousands of leads simultaneously while your team goes about other, more productive tasks?

 Predictive Algorithms Qualify Leads